lambe-lang/specification/README.md

 # Lambë

-A strongly typed functional programming inspired by Haskell, OCaml and Rust.
+A statically typed functional programming inspired by Haskell, OCaml and Rust.

 ## 0. Paradigms